View Space: Learning Representation across Arbitrary Graphs: RGVT: A Fully Inductive Graph Encoder

 By decoupling parameterization from depth, the model can be applied at any $L$, allowing the depth to be selected per dataset without retraining.
 Recurrence expands the receptive field while adapting to dataset-specific requirements, ultimately improving generalization across diverse graphs.

-\mypar{Training of RGVT.} \revised{Since RGVT is fully inductive by its architecture, it can be trained with any objective appropriate for a downstream task.
-We focus on node classification, which is commonly used to evaluate the quality of node representations.} We adopt an encoder-predictor paradigm for RGVT training; we attach a light-weight predictor $f_k$ for each dataset $k$ to adapt to its label space.
-For a graph dataset \(\gG_k\) with features \(\mX_k\), adjacency \(\mA_k\), labels \(\mY_k \in \R^{N \times D_k}\) (where $D_k$ denotes the number of classes), recurrence depth $L_k$, and classification loss $\mathcal{L}$, the training objective is
+\mypar{Training of RGVT.} We consider node classification as the downstream task, which is commonly used to evaluate the quality of node representations.
+We adopt an encoder--predictor paradigm for RGVT training.
+Given a graph dataset $\gG_k$ with node feature matrix $\mX_k$ and adjacency matrix $\mA_k$, RGVT produces node representations by applying the encoder recurrently for $L_k$ steps: